grpc/proposal/A27-xds-global-load-balancing.md

 client will make a CDS request asking for that specific cluster name.

-Because we are requesting one specific resource by name, the CDS response should include exactly one `Listener`.
+Because we are requesting one specific resource by name, the CDS response should include exactly one `Cluster`.
 However, many existing xDS servers do not support requesting one specific resource in CDS, so the gRPC client should be tolerant of servers that may ignore the requested resource name;
 if the server returns multiple resources, the client should look for the one